carte731/sweng452w-fp/README.md

 For this section, you can install ROS in you new WSL2-Ubuntu 20 environment using two methods.

 #### Install ROS, ROS workspace and Project automatically using Installation BASH script
-The installation bash script in the main portion of this repo will automate the installation of ROS, workspace creation and install the ROS project/packages. **It's recommended to manually install, so you can understand the process.** If you run this script `installROS.sh`, there is no need to do the following sub-sections.
+The installation bash script in the main portion of this repo will automate the installation of ROS, workspace creation and install the ROS project/packages. **It's recommended to manually install the first time, so you can understand the process.** If you run this script `installROS.sh`, there is no need to do the following sub-sections.
 Use the command below in the main directory (assuming you git cloned the directory into WSL2).
 ``` bash
 ./installROS
 ```
 #### Install ROS and Project Manually
-The manual sub-section is in two parts, installing ROS, setting up ROS workspace and installing the final project.
-This will be done in the WSL2-Ubuntu 20 environment.
+The manual sub-section is in two parts, installing ROS, setting up ROS workspace, and installing the final project.
+These steps can be done in the WSL2-Ubuntu 20 environment (sim-mode) or if attached to real hardware - on the Raspberry Pi (real-mode).

 ##### ROS Installation
-Here are the instructions for ROS installation - if you would like for indepth information follow [Ubuntu install of ROS Noetic](https://wiki.ros.org/noetic/Installation/Ubuntu).
+Here are the instructions for ROS installation - follow this link, for further information [Ubuntu install of ROS Noetic](https://wiki.ros.org/noetic/Installation/Ubuntu).

 Setup ROS sources list
 ``` bash